How much life insurance do I need?

-Life insurance provides financial payouts in the event of you or a loved one’s death.
-Depending on the type of policy, life insurance will cover end of life expenses — such as a funeral or outstanding debts — or will provide compensation to sustain dependents’ quality of life or future financial needs.
-In effect, life insurance provides a degree of guarantee that your beneficiaries’ financial needs will be covered (up to the predetermined extent) in the event of your untimely death.
+Life insurance provides a financial payout to one or more beneficiaries of your choosing in the event of your death as long as you pay the premiums, and the terms of the policy are met.
+Depending on the type of policy, life insurance will cover end-of-life expenses — such as a funeral or outstanding debts — or will provide compensation to sustain dependents’ quality of life or future financial needs.

 Who needs life insurance?

-Most people can benefit from a life insurance policy, depending on the situation and financial obligation.
-If you have dependents such as kids, a disabled parent or sibling, a spouse or anyone else who may rely on you financially, you could be a good candidate for some form of life insurance coverage.
-Even if you do not have any dependents at this time, life insurance could still be a good option; buying a policy early is a good way to lock in a lower rate while you are still young and healthy, until such a time as you do have dependents.
+There are many types of people in varying stages of life that may benefit from life insurance.
+If you have dependents who rely on you financially, such as a spouse, kids, an elderly parent or a disabled sibling, you might be a good candidate for some form of life insurance coverage.
+Even if you do not have any financial dependents at this time, life insurance could help you pay for your end-of-life arrangements or leave money to a charitable organization.
+Additionally, buying a policy while you are still young and healthy may help you lock in a lower rate.

 How much life insurance do I need?

 Deciding how much life insurance you need depends on several personal factors.
 These may include: